 - Process Annealing

 Full Annealing of Steel

 Full annealing of steel is also known as phase recrystallization annealing.
-This process ensures refinement of grains and elimination of structural inhomogeneity.
+This process ensures the refinement of grains and the elimination of structural inhomogeneity.
 The process of full annealing of steel consists of heating the steel alloy to 30 to 500C above (A3 for hypo-eutectoid steels, A1 for eutectoid steel) followed by slow cooling.
 Almost all castings, forgings, and rolled stocks are provided with this treatment to get enhanced mechanical properties.

 Diffusion Annealing of Steel

 The purpose of diffusion annealing is to eliminate inhomogeneities of the chemical composition, dendrites, and columnar grains which appear during the crystallization of alloys.
 Diffusion annealing is usually carried out at a temperature of 1100–13000C (2012–23720F) and then the steel is held at this temperature for 10-20 hours, followed by slow cooling.
 Diffusion annealing is used to smooth out a difference in the content of alloying elements due to the inter-crystal liquation and chemically homogeneous steel is obtained.
 To improve the properties of medium-purity steels, this type of annealing is used.